-In April 1998, Autodesk received notice that the FTC has undertaken a nonpublic investigation of its business practices.
+In April 1998, Autodesk received notice that the FTC has undertaken a nonpublic investigation to determine whether Autodesk or others have engaged in or are engaging in unfair methods of competition.
 The FTC has not made any claims or allegations regarding Autodesk's current business practices or policies, nor have any charges been filed.
 Autodesk intends to cooperate fully with the FTC in its inquiry.
 Autodesk does not believe that the investigation will have a material impact on its business or consolidated results of operations.